 The "Application Policies" certificate extension

-The purposes for which a digital certificate may be used are controlled via the certificate extensions "Key Usage" and "Enhanced Key Usage".
+The purposes for which a digital certificate may be used are controlled via the certificate extensions "Key Usage" and "Extended Key Usage".

-In the "Enhanced Key Usage" certificate extension, the extended key uses for which the certificate may be used.
+In the "Extended Key Usage" certificate extension, the extended key uses for which the certificate may be used.

 However, there is another certificate extension called "Application Policies" for certificates issued by a Microsoft Certification Authority, which also contains a list very similar to the Extended Key Usages extension.